 In collaboration with Hooman Nassimi of New Faces, ESNS will work with newcomers for the upcoming edition.
 Hooman will support ESNS to create an inclusive organisational culture, by providing knowledge and practical cooperation to give newcomers a structural place within the organisation.

 In addition, HR consultancy VIE People has been hired to advise on the more inclusive recruitment of people, the sustainable construction and retention of a more diverse workforce and the strengthening of inclusive employment.
-Irma Meijer and Susan Aukema advise ESNS on this.
+Irma Meijer and Susan Aukema advise ESNS on this front.
 Roy de Brabander has also been coaching the management team for inclusive leadership for a year now.

 Research University of Groningen students